idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/hcgdgfe.md

 arbitrarily high-order discontinuous Galerkin bases.
 In that vein we have implemented and tested a hybrid CG-DG scheme.
-A nice advantage of the hybrid CG-DG scheme is that it is intrinsically LBB stable, allowing equal polynomial order bases for the velocity and pressure.
+A nice advantage of the hybrid CG-DG scheme is that it is intrinsically LBB stable, allowing equal polynomial order bases for the velocity and pressure [!citep](pandare2016hybrid).
 Additionally, because the velocity is discretized with a DG scheme, the momentum advection flux can be naturally upwinded without a complex upwinding scheme like as Streamline-Upwind Petrov-Galerkin (SUPG) (see [cgfe.md]).

 In the following we run through an example of a hybrid CG-DG input, in which we are using the scheme to solve a lid driven cavity problem with a Reynolds number